jonathanfox5/gogadget/docs/pages/developer/building.md

 ## Github actions

-On every commit:

-- There is a github action that rebuilds the documentation website on each commit.
+On every commit, there is a github action that rebuilds the documentation website on each commit.

-On tag commits:

-- The python wheel will be
+In addition to the documentation, **on tag commits**, the python wheel will be:

 - Built
 - Uploaded to PyPi & TestPyPi
 - Signed and added to a new Github release

+Note that the Windows build is **not** automatically created.
+This is currently a manual process.

 ## Manual build